digital-pros/commerce-authorize/README.md

 If Accept.js is enabled in the plugin settings, the gateway will require two hidden fields (`token` and `tokenDescriptor`), which are sent back to Authorize.net after the card is validated.
 Accept.js also requires an adjustment to the submit button so that the payment form only submits after the card has been validated by Accept.js.
 As long as the two hidden fields are defined and filled by Accept.js, the credit card details will not be required.

+### Custom Accept.js Payment Form

+When using the custom Accept.js form illustrated below, the payment form must have an id of `paymentForm` so that payment details can be sent to Authorize.net to create the token. (i.e. ```<form id='paymentForm'></form>```)

 If `sendPaymentDataToAnet()` contains a `true` parameter, `sendPaymentDataToAnet(true)` the card data will be removed from the credit card fields after the token has been created, but before the form is submitted to the server for processing.
 For the default form above, this option is specified in the gateway settings.

-When using the custom Accept.js form illustrated below, the payment form must have an id of `paymentForm` so that payment details can be sent to Authorize.net to create the token. (i.e. ```<form id='paymentForm'></form>```)

     <label>Card Holder</label>
 	<input name="firstName" placeholder="First Name" required="required" type="text">